Nondeterministic Finite Transducers¶

 The transition leads from a source state

-will form a jump transition going directly from the last inner state totarget
+symbolsis less thannum_of_levels, then the last symbol ofsymbolswill form a jump transition going directly from the last inner state totarget.- Parameters:

 source – The source state where the NFT transition begins.